 Consider AMPYRA® (dalfampridine) for all your appropriate patients with MS-related walking difficulty

-In clinical trials, improvements in walking were demonstrated in patients:3-5
+In clinical trials, improvements in walking speed were demonstrated in patients:3-5

 *DMTs included in the clinical trials: interferons, glatiramer acetate, or natalizumab.